SvetlozarKalchev/oha.link/README.md

 ....Router.js -> Lots of conditions have to be fulfilled to route requests, so logic for that goes here.
 Also has methods that call everything needed to serve the homepage and retrieve a shortened link from the DB.

 ....Shortener.js -> Contains logic for all things needed when generating a short URL - checking if the generated string is a duplicate, checking if a given URL is already shortened, saving a short URL to the DB, etc.
+.....StaticPageServer.js -> Contains logic to retrieve and serve the homepage static file.

 # Routes & Algorithms

+###/

-- / -> Serve homepage static file
+		Serve homepage

-- /[shortURL] -> -Look in DB
+###/[4-character-string]
+		1. Look for the given short URL in the DB.
-								 	--If FOUND, redirect to shortURL
+			If FOUND, redirect to short URL.

-									--If NOT FOUND, return 404
+			If NOT FOUND, return 404.

+###/shorten?[url]
-- /shorten?[url] -> -Look in DB for URL
+		1. Look in DB for URL
-											--If FOUND, return shortURL
+			If FOUND, return shortURL

-											--If NOT FOUND, generateRandomString() for short URL
+			If NOT FOUND, generate random string for a new short URL.
-												---Look in DB if it isDuplicate()
+				Look in DB if it is a duplicate of previously shortened link.
-													----If FOUND, generateRandomString() again
+					If a duplicate is FOUND, generate a random string again.
-													----If NOT FOUND, save url+shortURL and return shortURL
+					If a duplicate NOT FOUND, save the pair url:shortURL and return the short URL.

+#####every other case
+		Return 404.